-Hannah Ann Sluss Flaunts Insane Curves In Tiny Bikini Top And Miniskirt
+Hannah Ann Sluss Flaunts Insane Curves In Tiny Bikini Top & Miniskirt

 The footage displayed the 24-year-old reality television personality at Nobu, a fine-dining Japanese restaurant in Malibu, as a large swimming pool and the ocean were visible behind her.
 Hannah took center stage in the reel, which was paired with the hit song "Positions" by Ariana Grande, as she switched between some fun and sexy poses.

 In the beginning of the clip, she stood with the front of her body facing the camera as she adjusted her locks.
 She then snapped her fingers and added an article of clothing.
-She twirled around to showcase her figure then blew a kiss, adding another item to her ensemble.
-In another part of the clip, she popped her collar and on came the sunglasses.
+She twirled around to showcase her figure and blew a kiss, adding another item to her ensemble.
+Before the clip ended, she popped her collar and a pair of sunglasses appeared.

-Her long brunette hair was parted in the middle and styled in large curls that added n element of glam to her overall appearance.
+Her long brunette hair was parted in the middle and styled in large curls that added an element of glam to her overall appearance.
 Her nails were short and painted with a shimmering silver polish.

 The playful clip, which went live just one hour ago, has already amassed more than 165,000 plays and 20,000 likes.
 Furthermore, more than 150 fans articulated their support in the comments section, where they showered the model with compliments on her physique, beauty, and chic outfit.